Btibert3/pypeds/README.md

 ### Network Graphs

-The package also includes two network datasets explorating the relationships between various entities.
+The package also includes two network datasets exploring the relationships between various entities.

 For example, load a competition graph with some fun metadata to think about: